FTIR.com

 Long Path Gas Cell

 Long path gas cells are used to measure gas concentrations down to the single part per billion level.
 The longer the pathlength at a fixed concentration the more molecules the IR beam passes through.
 (See the discussion in the Short Path Gas Cell section.)
 In theory one will get ever increased IR absorption signals the longer the pathlength.
 In practice, there is the competing process of getting more noise as the IR signal is reduced by mirror reflection losses and losses due to scattering.
 The reasonable number of reflections in a multi pass gas cell is about 40 reflections with a standard White cell and 80 reflections using a modified Horn-Pinmentel gas cell design using a corner cube objective lens.
 The goal is to increase the absorption signal by increasing the pathlength at a rate faster than the noise (associated with IR signal losses) increases.
-There becomes a trade off when the increased pathlength does not improve the signal to noise ratio of the IR bands of interest.
-That limit depends on the spectrometer energy output, gas cell design, gases of interest, and the sensitivity (D*) of the detector.

 White Cell Ray -side view